-The watch case is made from stainless steel and measures in at 49mm, which makes it slightly above average when it comes to size.
-The quality of the case is on-point, and it is also using an anti-corrosive finish for improved longevity.
+The watch case is made from stainless steel and measures 49mm, which makes it slightly above average for size.
+The quality of the case is on-point, and it also uses an anti-corrosive finish for improved longevity.

-Additional features include a date display, which is located over at the 6 o’clock position.
-One of the Heritage Avigation’s main selling points is with its impressive 54-hours power reserve.
+Additional features include a date display located over at the 6 o’clock position.
+Heritage Avigation’s main selling point is its impressive 54-hours power reserve.
 If you are looking for a wristwatch that will help you stand out from the crowd, this might be a good Longines watch to check out.

 Tag Heuer CAZ2011.FT8024 Formula One Chronograph

 With such a costly price tag, most might look past the Tag Heuer Formula One chronograph.
-However, if you are a watch enthusiast or collector, there is something here that will make the price well worth it.
-This watch has a black stainless-steel case measuring in at 44mm and uses sturdy and comfortable rubber straps.
+However, if you are a watch enthusiast or collector, something here will make the price well worth it.
+This watch has a black stainless-steel case measuring 44mm and uses sturdy, comfortable rubber straps.

 There is also a date display over on the 3 o’clock position, and a synthetic sapphire glass window protects the dial.
 Sapphire glass is quite durable and even has impressive scratch-resistant qualities.

 Also, this chronograph watch has a 200m water resistance rating.
-If you are looking for an extremely reliable, functional, and no-nonsense timepiece – the Tag Heuer Formula One fits the bill to the letter.
+If you are looking for a highly reliable, functional, and no-nonsense timepiece – the Tag Heuer Formula One fits the bill to the letter.

 Best Chronograph Watch – Both the Longines Heritage Avigation and Tag Heuer Formula One looks striking with the reliability in performance to boot.
 Whichever you choose will be a good one, you can bet on that.
 We’ll call this a draw.